Kid Dracula (1990 video game): Audio

 The soundtrack Konami Famicom Music Memorial Best Vol. 3, released on February 21, 1991, contains the soundtrack for Akumajō Special: Boku Dracula-kun, Ai Senshi Nicol and Wai Wai World 2: SOS!
 Parsley Castle.
 The music was composed by Konami Kukeiha Club.

 A soundtrack album, Akumajo Special: Boku Dracula-kun Soundtracks was released by EGG Music, a division of D4 Enterprise, on August 14, 2014.
 It contains every background music and bonus track from the game, which were composed by Konami Kukeiha Club (by Satoko Miyawaki and Shinji Tasaka).

 Reception

 On release, Famitsu magazine scored the game a 25 out of 40.

 Legacy

-A game titled Kid Dracula was released for the Game Boy in 1993 and is both a remake and sequel of the original Akumajō Special: Boku Dracula-kun.
+Konami would develop and publish a sequel titled Kid Dracula for the Game Boy in 1993.
+Faith Johnson of Retro Gamer said that the 1993 game felt more like a remake or reimagining of Kid Dracula due to it having many levels that are similar in nature.

+Marchan reappears as a logical image nonogram in Picross S: Konami Antiques Edition, in addition to including Kid Dracula as the latter.